TheresAFewConors/MSSprinkler/README.md

 ![](/images/Animation.gif)

 ## Current Features
-- Automatically spray a list of M365 accounts with a password list.
+- Automatically spray a list of Microsoft Online accounts with a password list.
 - Low-and-slow approach to avoid locking out accounts.
 - Smart detect accounts that do not exist or are locked out, skipping over these to reduce unnecessary traffic and speed up testing.
 - Ability to override the default threshold to better match the organizations policy, if required.